EvalImperialforces/CMEE_Thesis/README.md

 ## Folder contents
 This folder contains coding scripts relating to the execution of my thesis.
-All files arranged in the '**Code**' and '**Code**'.
-Please contact my email should you wish to ask any questions: eva.linehan18@imperial.ac.uk.
+All files arranged in the '**Code**'.
+Please contact my email should you wish to access data used: eva.linehan18@imperial.ac.uk.

 ## Executing Project Analysis
-The main scripts that encompass project analysis are as follows;
+The main scripts that encompass project analysis are as follows and found in the '**Code**' directory;
 * Simulations.ipynb
 * Revised_Simulation_Analysis.ipynb
 * Revised_RealData_Analysis.ipynb

-All scripts require the same path directory in this repository.
+All scripts require the same path directory in this repository and data which is available upon request.

 ### '**Code**' contains the following;